umairwaheed/fastapi-rag/README.md

 ```

 There is a utility script to create and admin user.
 If you don't give password,
-the password will be set to admin.
+the password will be set to `admin`.
 Make sure you set the OSO_API_KEY before
 running this script.
 If you are running Oso Dev server, then you need to set
 the following in your .env.